FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 ## Setting Up Sync when using LAP

-With the latest release of SPAT Revolution, buffer size in Pro Tools needs to be set to 1024 samples, in both ProTools and SPAT Revolution if using the Local Audio Path option.
+With the latest release of _SPAT Revolution_, buffer size in Pro Tools needs to be set to 1024 samples, in both ProTools and _SPAT Revolution_ if using the Local Audio Path option.
 In ProTools, go to *Setup/Playback Engine* then set H/W Buffer Size to 1024 samples.

 > We highly recommend de-activating dynamic Plug-in processing.